Shazwazza/Articulate/docker/help.md

 Each lane builds fresh packages and images, starts in development mode, and verifies production/theme behavior unless smoke is skipped.
-With `--skip-smoke`, no content is published and a public-root 404 is expected. `--keep` leaves successful stacks running.
+With `--skip-smoke`, smoke publishing is skipped.
+The public root may return 404 when the blog root or its children are unpublished; an existing volume with published content may return 200. `--keep` leaves successful stacks running.

 ### docker-ca